JBShady/COD5-Remastered/README.md

 * All maps use various improvements to zombie and hellhound logic/pathing
 * Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less
 * Helmets can be shot off a zombie's head and fling in a direction based on the damage and will play a special sound
-* Gibs and helmets shot off of zombies disappear quicker depending on the amount of playerse to hopefully reduce visual glitches when there are too many vertices on the screen
+* Gibs and helmets shot off of zombies disappear quicker depending on the amount of players to hopefully reduce visual glitches when there are too many vertices on the screen
 * Zombies must be on the same floor/actually directly behind players to still play their behind vocals
 * Added missing gore fx when gibbing zombie torsos
 * Zombies can gib from special scripted explosive damage including Betties, Satchels, and Mortars
 * Fixed potential leak when zombies rise out of ground
 * Zombie neckshots no longer count as headshots on the stats page, scoreboard headshot value will reconcile with the menu stats
+* Hellhounds spawned mid-round count towards the total zombie count
+* Hellhounds are now actually invincible while they are spawning in before they are visible

 ### HUD
 * Damage indicators only fully fade when player is actually at 100% health
-* HUD elements no longer touch the very edge of the screen including the ammo counter, round counter, and perk shaders
+* HUD elements no longer touch the very edge of the screen including the ammo counter, round counter, perk shaders, and mission intro text
+* Shifted bottom right points scoreboard slightly up and to the left, more visually appealing similar to how it appeared on console and Black Ops I
 * Hintstrings now show a yellow colored interact key, similar to Multiplayer and all other Call of Duties
 * Removed objective info screen when pressing tab in solo
 * Updated the World at War font with an upscale to look better on HD displays, fixing the pixelated round counter